Code-Screen/Code-Screen.github.io/docs/anonymizing-candidates.md

 Our email & in-app notifications will also use the candidate's random name when notifying you that a result is ready to view.

+The image displayed for each candidate will always stay as the initials of the candidate's random name.

 ### Viewing GitHub Repos

 We also remove any mention of the candidate's name and GitHub username from their GitHub solution repo.
 We do this in three